Ticket Fines and Penalties in Colorado

 Colorado Point System

-Each time you’re convicted of a traffic violation, Colorado’s Motor Vehicle Division (MVD) adds points to your driving record.
+Each time you're convicted of a traffic violation, Colorado's Division of Motor Vehicles (DMV) adds points to your driving record.
 If you accrue a certain number of points within a designated period of the time, the MVD suspends your license.

 Point totals resulting in suspensions follow:

-- 7 point or more for the duration of the license
+- 7 points or more for the duration of the license

-Minor Driver Between 18 Years Old and 21 Years Old.
+Minor Driver Between 18 and 21 years old.

 - 14 points during the course of the license